Cold Much? Here Are Tips From NPR's Northern Stations

 He added, "Wool socks are a must."

-For anyone driving in the intense cold, the suggestions included preparing your car as if it will break down.
-The tips included keeping a pair of winter boots in the car and packing it with a sleeping bag and hand warmers.
+For anyone driving in the intense cold, the suggestions included preparing your car as if it will break down: Keep a pair of winter boots in the car and pack it with a sleeping bag and hand warmers.

 While it's a good idea to let a car warm up before driving, Wisconsin Public Radio says that you should stay in your vehicle when you warm it up in the city of Eau Claire — or face a fine of more than $200.